 Stedman's metal-mesh pop filter is what serious vocal studios use and what most podcasters skip because the cheap fabric one works

 Stedman Proscreen XL V2 is shaped for the equipment side of podcasting.
-Its biggest strength: metal mesh doesn't dull high frequencies.
 The difference is real: the patented metal screen reflects plosive air downward instead of absorbing it, doesn't dull highs the way fabric does, wipes clean, and lasts forever

 It's a paid tool in the $$ range.
 Some plans have a free trial — check the latest on their pricing page.